-Urology is a great field because every day is different.
-There is a nice balance of office work, small procedures and large surgeries.
-We see patients with specific problems that we can solve without follow-up and others requiring a lifetime doctor-patient relationship, both of which are satisfying to me.
-Urology is a field at the forefront of technology – we are among the first doctors, for example, to adopt cameras and robots for minimally invasive surgery.
-I see a nice balance of young and older patients, men and women and life threatening and quality of life threatening problems.
+In urology, we see some patients with specific problems that we can solve quickly, and others who require a lifetime doctor-patient relationship.
+The field is at the forefront of technology — urologists, for example, were among the first doctors to use cameras and robots for minimally invasive surgery.
+I see a nice balance of younger and older patients, men and women.
 I take a personal approach with my patients, collaborating with their other doctors, our support staff and the patients themselves to improve their health.
-Medicine is a team sport.
-I enjoy being part of a career that allows me to work with other people in a non-adversarial system to help other people.
-Specific conditions I particularly enjoy treating include enlarged prostate, urinary stone disease, incontinence, urologic cancers and men’s health care, including no scalpel vasectomy.
+Medicine is a team sport; I enjoy having a career that allows me to work with other people in a positive way to help others.
+I particularly enjoy treating enlarged prostate and other men’s health issues, urinary stone disease, incontinence and urologic cancers.
+One specialty I offer is no-scalpel vasectomy.